Skip to main content

 Overview

-This project visualizes 100,000 real galaxies (blue) and 100,000 randomly distributed points (red).
+This project visualizes 100,000 real galaxies (blue) and 100,000 randomly distributed points (red) + redshift galaxy data.
 The data and assignment come from the GPU programming course at Åbo Akademi University.

 Problem / assignment